Carpal tunnel syndrome: CTS and activity

+Normal pressure of the carpal tunnel has been defined as a range of 2–10 mm.
+Wrist flexion increases the pressure eight-fold and extension increases it ten-fold.
+There is speculation that repetitive flexion and extension in the wrist can cause thickening of the synovial tissue that lines the tendons within the carpal tunnel.

 Associated conditions

 A variety of patient factors can lead to CTS, including heredity, size of the carpal tunnel, associated local and systematic diseases, and certain habits.
 Non-traumatic causes generally happen over a period of time, and are not triggered by one certain event.
 Many of these factors are manifestations of physiologic aging.

 Diagnosis

-There is no consensus reference standard for the diagnosis of carpal tunnel syndrome.
-A combination of characteristic symptoms (how it feels) and signs (what the clinician finds on exam) are associated with a high probability of IMNCT without electrophysiological testing.
+There is no consensus standard for diagnosing carpal tunnel syndrome.
+A combination of characteristic symptoms (how it feels) and signs (what the clinician finds on exam) is associated with a high probability of CTS without electrophysiological testing.
+Sensation loss can be established using Semmes-Weinstein monofilament testing.

+CTS can be detected on examination using one of several maneuvers to provoke paresthesia (a sensation of tingling or "pins and needles" in the median nerve distribution).
+These so-called provocative signs include: